 - 1. Transactions must be initiated with CK=Low and CK#=High.
 CS# must return High before a new transaction is initiated. - 2.
 Writes without Initial Latency, do not have a turnaround period for RWDS.
 The slave device will always drive RWDS during the Command-Address period to indicate whether extended latency is required for a transaction that has initial latency.
 However, the RWDS is driven before the slave device has received the first byte of CA, that is, before the slave knows whether the transaction is a read or write, to memory space or register space.
 In the case of a write without Initial Latency, the RWDS state during the CA period does not affect the Latency of Register Write.
 Since master write data immediately follows the Command-Address period in this case, the slave may continue to drive RWDS Low or may take RWDS to High-Z during write data transfer.
 The master must not drive RWDS during Register Write.
 Register Write do not use RWDS as a data mask function.
-All bytes of write data are written (full word writes).
+All write data are written. - 3.
+DQ[15:8] input will be not used for command/Address decoding or as the write data, however, the controller has to drive DQ[15:8] to "H" or "L".